sdxic/netapp_bluexp_classification/README.md

     * From the BlueXP Classification CLI, copy and paste the following command:
         * ls
             * Note: The version is used in the next command
-    * Copy and paste the following command where <version> is the version downloaded:
+    * Copy and paste the following command where "version" is the version downloaded:
-        * tar -xzf DATASENSE-INSTALLER-<version>.tar.gz
+        * tar -xzf DATASENSE-INSTALLER-"version".tar.gz
 ![Unzip Classification](images/unzip-class.png)

 ## Part 8: Set up BlueXP Classification